alexandrahanganu/tales-of-a-fourth-grade/README.md

 ## Functional requirements

--   track absences, tardies and excuses
+-   tracking absences, tardies and excuses
--   generate reports on student activities
+-   generating reports on student activities
--   be accessible from the playground
+-   beeing accessible from the playground
--   track student grades and assignments (completed and due)
+-   tracking student grades and assignments (completed and due)
 -   parent-teacher forums
--   run as an SaaS system from a hosting center
+-   running as an SaaS system from a hosting center
 -   based on user priviledge can add excuses/grades/tardies/

 ## Nonfunctional requirements